busathlab/mdlab/docs/namd_lab2.md

 To load a file into VMD, you load it as a new molecule, just as you would in the GUI version you are used to.
 You start with the keyword `mol` to utilize the molecule facility, say `new` to specify you are creating a new molecule, insert a filename to load as the new molecule, use `type {pdb}` to tell the input reader to expect PDB formatting.
 The rest are used primarily for trajectories: `first 0` means to start with frame 0, `last -1` would mean to finish on frame -1, but -1 really means there is no last frame as in this case, `step 1` loads every 1 frame of the trajectory, and `waitfor all` causes VMD to completely load the file before moving on to the next command.

-Now that we have loaded our file into VMD, let's load in average protein structure from the PDB models, which we will use in backbone restraints and to align the simulating protein to the cartesian Z axis as needed. **Following the pattern from the previous code block, make a new line that loads the average protein structure as a new molecule.**
+Now that we have loaded our file into VMD, let's load in average protein structure from the PDB models, which we will use in backbone restraints and to align the simulating protein to the cartesian Z axis as needed. **Following the pattern from the previous code block, make a new line that loads the average protein structure as a new molecule.** You can find the average structures for several PDB structures in the `avg/` directory.

 #### Using `set` and `atomselect` to replace protein coordinates